ndelaire/portfolio/README.md

 ![Screenshot of Website](https://smjomg.by.files.1drv.com/y4mHmyFP3hY6tijHADDJd8ylj6NDV8VwtTt6N31VEzhzwJbcDYU08etPkAklda_1SEfaVY2xIuUSU3_Cfj_XMpW9IpfEHNtcjOQjmLJA9hmT_EY86WX2P6NPuU314eSsWIwMFaMecRTpVGe8bVL6jENLdmYymNs_jKpSW2gHWsZf9uHgOgF-T9L8pfZO2eIeSgumL_LxB7QU8EyYPFwJd8oIw?width=1913&height=1042&cropmode=none)

 ## HTML
 HTML was created for three separate files: index.html, contact.html, and portolio.html.
-For the index.html file, Bootstrap was used to create a navbar, I utilized teh grid system to contain the About Me section and to add a fixed footer.
+For the index.html file, Bootstrap was used to create a navbar, I utilized the grid system to contain the About Me section and to add a fixed footer.

 The same was done for the contact.html and portfolio.html but with a few modifications.
 I used a Bootstrap form for the Contact Me container and Bootstrap Card Deck for the portfolio.
 These cards will be filled out at a later date as projects are added and then can be linked.